-The Ensemble pour la nature project (PEPN) is a three-year, $15-million grant from the Ministère du Développement durable, de l’Environnement et de la Lutte contre les changements climatiques (MDDELCC) to the Nature Conservancy of Canada (NCC), a not-for-profit organization.
+The Ensemble pour la nature project (PEPN) is a three-year, $15-million grant from the Ministère du Développement durable, de l’Environnement et de la Lutte contre les changements climatiques (MDDELCC) to the Nature Conservancy of Canada (NCC).

 The project has two main components:

-- First, it aims to support securement or conservation agreement projects for the purposes of conservation by NCC and other organizations;
+- Support securement or conservation agreement projects for the purposes of conservation by NCC and other organizations.

-- Second, the project aims to gain scientific knowledge and raise public awareness about the importance of conserving Quebec’s rich natural environments.
+- Gain scientific knowledge and raise public awareness about the importance of conserving Quebec’s rich natural environments.

 The grant enables NCC to establish financial partnerships to support projects carried out by other conservation organizations and municipalities in Quebec.